mastering-js/masteringjs.io/tutorials/node/bcrypt.md

 bcryptjs.compare(password, hash); // true
 ```

-The more salt rounds added, the slower the process.
+There is no way to get the original password from the bcrypt hash without guessing the password.

-Therefore, you can use a small number for testing and increase the number conditionally when in production.
+Make sure you use the exact same number of salt rounds when generating the hash using `hash()`, and when comparing using `compare()`.
-Make sure you use the same number of salt rounds in your environments respectfully, otherwise it will break.
+If you `compare()` using a different number of salt rounds than the hash was generated with, `compare()` will always fail.